Dani Stevens: Career

 In 2008, she won her second discus national title and improved her best to 62.95 m in Brisbane.
 She reached the Olympic final in the discus at the 2008 Beijing Games, throwing 60.15 m for ninth place.
 Competing at the 2009 Summer Universiade, she became the Universiade champion, beating Żaneta Glanc to the gold medal by a margin of nearly two metres.

 She achieved a then personal best throw throwing 65.44 metres to win the 2009 World Championships in Berlin.
 Samuels took part in the final edition of the IAAF World Athletics Final, but she was past her season's peak form taking fifth place with a sub-60 metre throw.
 She started strongly the following year, opening her season with a personal best of 65.84 m to win at the Sydney Track Classic in February.
 She gave a consistent series of throws at the 2010 Australian Championships winning a sixth consecutive national title with a best throw of 63.31 m.

 Later in 2010 Samuels withdrew from the Australian team for the 2010 Commonwealth Games citing concerns over “health and security in Delhi”.

 Dani came 10th at the 2011 World Athletics Championships, 12th at the 2012 Summer Olympics., and 10th again at the 2013 Worlds.

 She won the gold at the 2014 Commonwealth Games with a throw of 64.88 m.

 At the 2016 Summer Olympics, she finished 4th, 44 cm behind Denia Caballero in bronze.
 The following year she threw a new personal best to claim silver at the London World Championships.
+She won the women's discus event at the 2018 Commonwealth Games in Brisbane.

+Stevens qualified for the 2020 Tokyo Olympics and, after a serious neck injury sustained in training, which required spinal surgery and affected her throwing arm, she recovered to compete, throwing 58.77m, not sufficient to qualify her for the final.

 On 24 October 2021, Stevens announced her retirement from competing in Athletics.